NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1UndressBeamLeptons.md

 ---

-title: "Rivet::UndressBeamLeptons"
+title: 'class Rivet::UndressBeamLeptons'
-summary: "Project out the incoming beams, but subtract any colinear photons from lepton beams within a given cone. "
+description: "Project out the incoming beams, but subtract any colinear photons from lepton beams within a given cone. "

 ---